Can Smoking Weed Cause Acne Or Treat It?

-Does Smoking Weed Cause Acne – What Research Says
+Does Smoking Weed Cause Acne – What Does

 There is no direct evidence suggesting that smoking weed causes acne.
 However, smoking weed can cause hormonal changes in men and women that may indirectly lead to acne breakouts.

-- Weed Affects Reproductive Hormones: Weed’s main psychoactive ingredient, THC (Tetrahydrocannabinol), affects various hormones such as luteinizing hormone (LH), follicle stimulating hormone (FSH), growth hormone (GH), adrenal cortical hormones, thyroid hormones, and prolactin.
+- Weed Affects Reproductive Hormones: The main psychoactivei XA substance that changes how the brain usually filters information when consumed or administered. ingredient in weed is THC (Tetrahydrocannabinol), which affects various hormones, such as luteinizing hormone (LH), follicle stimulating hormone (FSH), growth hormone (GH), adrenal cortical hormones, thyroid hormones, and prolactin.
 THC depresses LH, FSH, GH, prolactin, and thyroid gland function (3).
-The changes in these reproductive hormones can disrupt ovulation and spermatogenesis (4).
+The changes in these reproductive hormones can disrupt ovulation and spermatogenesisi XA term used to describe the process by which sperm cells form within male reproductive organs.
+(4).

 More research is needed to come to a concrete conclusion on whether these hormonal changes can cause acne.
 Also, the hormones can be rebalanced if you stop smoking marijuana.

 - Smoking Weed Increases Appetite: Smoking weed can increase appetite.
 However, paradoxically, consistent marijuana users tend to have a low body mass index (5).
-But the problem with increased appetite is that people tend to gravitate towards chips, pizza, sugary foods, etc. that are loaded with trans fats, starch, and sugar and may increase body inflammation (6), (7).
+But the problem with increased appetite is that people tend to gravitate towards chips, pizza, sugary foods, etc. that are loaded with trans fats, starch, and sugar, which may lead to weight gain (6), (7).

 Regularly smoking weed may make one consume more of unhealthy, processed foods that disrupt the omega-3:omega 6 fatty acid balance.
 An increased amount of omega-6 fatty acids causes inflammation, which is closely linked to acne (8).